 With ST Math, students learn math based on the neuroscience of how our brains learn.
 April is known as Autism Acceptance Month and Math Awareness Month.
-To help us learn more about this month, we sat down with Education Success Manager and former special education teacher Erin Curtin to talk about her approach to building a life-long love of math for those on the spectrum.
+To help us learn more about this month, we sat down with Curriculum Developer and former special education teacher Erin Curtin to talk about her approach to building a life-long love of math for those on the spectrum.

 Erin, tell us about yourself and what your career looked like before coming to MIND.

 I am from Massachusetts and currently live in Boston.
 Before joining MIND, I was an elementary special education teacher.
 I'm certified to teach special education to children with mild to moderate disabilities in pre-K to eighth grade and general education to children in first through sixth grade.
 I am also licensed to teach general education to children in first through sixth grade.
 I loved designing my own curriculum for students with special needs, so I went to Vanderbilt to earn my master's degree in learning and design.

 During my teaching days, I taught a mix of inclusion, which means I split my time between co-teaching with a general education teacher in their classroom and a resource room where I provided hands-on instruction to small groups of kids.
 We'd work on grade-level curriculum as well as targeted Individualized Educational Plan (IEP) goals.

 I also ran a group for children with emotional disabilities, which focused on increasing their self-regulation skills and emotional awareness, such as responding to stress.